Recreational sports in B.C. could be back on the field this week

 “This coordinated response to address concerns around volunteer and staff liability means that these not-for-profit organizations can focus on delivering safe, high-quality sport experiences for the people in their communities.”

-BC Soccer has introduced a multi-phased return to play plan in conjunction with viaSport’s provincial plan.
+BC Soccer has introduced a multi-phased return to play in conjunction with viaSport’s provincial plan.

 It would include non-contact play and symptom screenings in place.
 The organization is looking into ways to slowly bring back modified games.